Rafase282/SlackNPodio/README.md

 3. Fill out the `.env` file with the right credentials.
 4. Run with `node bot.js` or `npm start`

+Optionally, you can llint with `npm run lint`

 ### .env file

 The following is what is needed in the `.env` file to have things working out properly.